 - Rubber bathing or swimming caps

-- Do not put your hair in braids, corn rows, or pony tails.Back to top
+Also, don’t put your hair in braids, corn rows, or pony tails.Back to top

-When shopping for a wig you may want to shop around and compare prices.
+When shopping for a wig, you may want to shop around and compare prices.
 A wig should fit properly, be comfortable, and be easy to care for.
 You may want to start wearing your wig as soon as your hair begins to thin.
 As your hair gets thinner, you may need to have your wig adjusted to make it fit better.

 Many insurance companies will pay for wigs when hair loss is related to medical treatment.
 Contact your insurance company to find out what your plan offers.
 If you need help finding a place to purchase a wig, talk with your nurse.

-Scarves, turbans, and hats can help hold hair that is falling out and also hide a bald scalp.
+Scarves, turbans, and hats can help hold hair that’s falling out and also hide a bald scalp.
 Head coverings come in a variety of colors, textures, and styles.